GAUTAMMISTRY/dynamic_feature/README.md

 # Activity in Dynamic Feature Module
-This project is an example of the usage of Dynamic Delivery.
 One of the common tasks is to start an Activity of Dynamic Delivery Module.
+This project shows how to implement basic Activity and start it with Dynamic Delivery.